 South Africa is an exciting, vibrant and dynamic country but it also has socio-economic problems, which have left the country with a high crime rate.
 The good news is South Africa is safe if you are sensible, do your homework and go prepared.

-A few things you can do to keep safe while in South Africa:
+A few things you can do to avoid an upset stomach in South Africa:

 Tap water in major towns and cities is generally safe to drink but it's a good idea to check with locals before drinking.
 Bottled water can be found everywhere so there is no need to bring water purification tablets.